List of female presidents in Latin America: Background

-Assumption of power
+Latin American countries commonly use presidential systems.
+However, some nations have prime ministers that the president appoints.
+This includes Peru, which has had several female prime ministers.

-Isabel Martinez de Peron has the distinction of being the first woman in the world to hold the title of president of an any country, though not the first to be head of government.
-Rather than being elected to the position of president, she assumed the presidency following the death of president Juan Peron, under who she served both as First Lady, and vice president.
-This is a common situation.
-Of 13 women, 5 assumed the presidency in the absence of a president.
-These leaders include Peron, Gueiler, Arteaga, Añez, and Boluarte.
+Argentine Isabel Martinez de Peron was the first woman in the world to hold the title of president of any country, though not the first to be head of government.
+Rather than being elected to the position of president, she assumed the presidency following the death of president Juan Peron, under whom she served both as First Lady and vice president.
+This is a common situation: of 13 women, 5 assumed the presidency in the absence of a president.